 National currencies are problematic: they're sensitive to inflation, the governments behind them sometimes fail, and crooks have years of experience in pinching them from merchants.
 Unfortunately, they've historically been the only option – at least until the development of Bitcoin's

-Switching from conventional multi-currency gambling websites to Bitcoin-only sites might seem a bit daunting, but it can also be a lucrative opportunity.
-There are a range of pros and cons that users should consider before signing up, especially now that Bitcoin gambling sites are becoming increasingly competitive and more top online casinos are accepting the digital currency.
+Switching from conventional multi-currency gambling websites to bitcoin-only sites might seem a bit daunting, but it can also be a lucrative opportunity.
+There are a range of pros and cons that users should consider before signing up, especially now that bitcoin gambling sites are becoming increasingly competitive and more top online casinos are accepting the digital currency.

 Although you can’t use a bank account, credit card or cheque, avoiding the conventional banking system means transactions are faster.
 Using conventional currency, cashouts can take days, and cheque deposits up to a week.
 Bitcoin transactions are usually complete within minutes.